 4. Hohem iSteady Multi – TOP Gimbal for Point and Shoot Cameras

-Made with heavy-duty aluminum, the gimbal is compatible with not only point and shoot cameras but also smartphones and action cameras, especially GoPros.
+Made with heavy-duty aluminum, the gimbal is compatible with not only point-and-shoot but also smartphones and action, especially GoPros and mirrorless cameras.

 The good news is that due to its more massive frame, this type of gimbal offers excellent balance for your camera without needing any additional counterweights.